Draylar/game-phases/README.md

  - Blocked out item tooltip
  - Unable to use (right-click) the item
  - Prevent item pickups
- - Cancel any recipes involving the item [NYI]
+ - Cancel any recipes involving the item
  - Drop when equipped [NYI]
  - Invisible in REI and creative inventory [NYI]